locomotion-classification/locomotion-classification.github.io/README.md

 #### 4.3.1 Signal Conditioning

 The original dataset consists of several features representing individual sensor channels.
 Each feature is sampled at a rate of 200 Hz, resulting in a large number of samples.
 However, for noisy data, especially EMG data, this data can be difficult to classify without processing.
-One method of doing so is to collect samples in a moving window of time, and create features for each window of time.
+One method of doing so is to collect samples in a moving window of time, and create features for each window of time [4].
 For this project, each window occurs in series after the previous one, as seen in the figure below, with gaps occurring whenever there are breaks in the time series data.

 <p align="center">
   <img src="images\window_even.PNG" class="img-responsive" alt="Project">
 </p>

 For each time window, 5 sub-features were extracted from each feature: the maximum and minimum values in that window, the mean value of the window, the standard deviation of values in that window, and the final value in the window.
+The mean and standard deviation were both suggested as good features for use on EMG data [4], while the maximum, minimum, and final data points for each window provide general information about the data in that time interval.
 These sub-features effectively multiply the number of dimensions of the dataset by 5.
 While this means that dimensionality reduction will be more intensive, the processed features will end up more informative than the raw data.
+Moving forward, we will look at implementing other features than the 5 used here, such as root mean square (RMS) or autoregressive coefficients for EMG data.
+We also will compare the results of using separate windows in sequence with using overlapping windows, as shown in the figure below.

 <p align="center">
   <img src="images\window_overlap.PNG" class="img-responsive" alt="Project">